naxrun/wecore/README.md

 * p_cat - Page category ID, which must be an integer
 * p_url - Page URL

 The logger.php script logs all these values in a MySQL database.
+All parameter values are submitted using POST.

+The script will return a JSON element with info about the inserted data and a HTTP status code.
+Please note, that providing no input will cause the script to insert NULL values for everything, except 'p_cat', which will be set to '1'.

 The other script - recommendation.php - provides a page category ID recommendation, based on either the visitor's IP address or the unique ID attached to the visitor.
 The script takes these parameters:

 * v_ip - The visitor's IP address (only IPv4 supported)
 * v_uid - Any unique visitor ID - eg. a fingerprint or ID stored in a cookie

-All values are submitted using POST.
+All parameter values are submitted using POST.

+The script will return a JSON element with recommendations based on the visitor's IP and/or unique ID, and a HTTP status code.

 ### Setup
 The only thing needed to run this is PHP 5.6 and MySQL 5.5.